 - Completing 30 hours as a freshman almost doubles your student's likelihood to graduate.

 - Credits 13, 14, & 15 only cost about $180 compared to $1,200+ if taken as part of a 12-hour load.

 - National Research published in Forbes Magazine shows that the cost to students who graduate in 6 years is about $200,000 more in expenses and lost earnings as compared to those who finish in 4 years.
 Time is money.

 - 5 classes a semester leaves plenty of time for involvement on campus and student engagement.

-For additional information on the Complete to Compete initiative email C2C@memphis.edu or call 901-678-3170.
+For additional information on the Complete to Compete initiative contact them at C2C@memphis.edu or 901-678-3170.

-Fall 2017 Reminders: Fall registration has been open to all degree-seeking students since April 3.
-Refer to the Fall 2017 calendar for Important Dates and Deadlines.
-Please remind your students that they must be advised before they can register; the registration system will not allow a degree-seeking student to register if he or she has not been cleared by an advisor.
+Please remind your students that they must be advised before they can register; the registration system will not allow a degree-seeking student to register if they have not been cleared by an advisor.

-Please note that unless your student's financial aid, scholarship and/or sponsorship covers 100% of their enrollment fees, remaining fees MUST be paid in full or through the Installment Payment Plan (IPP) by August 25.
+Please note that unless your student's financial aid, scholarship and/or sponsorship covers 100% of their enrollment fees, remaining fees MUST be paid in full or through the Installment Payment Plan (IPP) by August 24.
 To take advantage of the IPP, an initial down payment of 25% of the balance due is required after all financial aid (grants and student loans), scholarship, and/or third party assistance award amounts have been applied.
-Housing, Dining Dollars, and a $50 enrollment fee will automatically be included in IPP.
-See full IPP details.
+Housing, Tiger Eat$, and a $50 enrollment fee will automatically be included in IPP.
+See full Installment Payment Plan details.